yz46606/IBM1_project/readme.v2.0.md

 9. Zefu-the repeat is different from true transponan, since they do not facilitate the accumulation of H3K9.
 So what is the type of those repeats?
 10. Zefu-combine more this type of intron methylation, see if there have some general pattern difference from transponable   elements.interms of H3K9 concentration, transpon type
+# select more species outside brassecacea
+1. genome file and annotation file
+2. extract their intron
 # the next step is explore more about sequence of intron region
-1. extract the sequence in this region
+1. extract the sequence in this region for all investigate species(48braceccea+other species)
-2. do the alignment
-3. do the meme analysis
+2. do the meme analysis
-4. blast to tranponse database
+3. repeat dot plot?
+4. other analysis inspired from other paper?
 # built the species tree of brassecacea used in my analysis
 built the concatenate species tree pipeline
 1. find the single copy gene list